Hi there, you're about to be redirected to my new site at tpkblog.com.

 Following the Story

 Going along with the story is not a goal worth having.
 Flat out.
 It's a denial of agency, and a commitment of a willingness to be entertained rather than an investment in participating in the game.
 If someone just wants to go along with the story, they should probably go play a videogame.
 Read a choose-your-own-adventure book, or just read a regular book.
 The point of a cooperative game isn't to go along with the story, but to create the story.
 Even in a linear campaign which limits the scope of the players' decisions, there are still decisions to be made.
 Just like D&D isn't about one single character, it's also not about the GM's vision of a tale of epic fantasy.
 If you're interested in that tale, just ask to hear it sometime, instead of presenting the illusion of participating in it.
 This isn't to say that there isn't some sort of buy in required, that's what game goals are for, but just going along with the game goals isn't playing the game.
 In a game about tactical, strategic, and dramatic decision making, the story follower has chosen to be a spectator.
+A key thing to remember about the above goal strategies is that they're not always bad in every way.
+In various mediums, they make for excellent goals.
+But in the context of a cooperative action/adventure roleplaying game, they don't always work very well, though even then, they can be made to work with the right leverage.

 On Achievement